U.S. flag

 History and Physical

 SVC syndrome diagnosis is largely based on a patient’s history and physical findings, which often develop over days to weeks.
-This insidious onset results from a collateral vascular network that diverts blood to the lower body, where it is then returned to the heart through the inferior vena cava, azygous vein, and intercostals.
+This insidious onset results from a collateral vascular network that diverts blood to the lower body, where it is then returned to the heart through the inferior vena cava, azygos vein, and intercostals.
 The clinical findings in SVC syndrome are closely linked to venous congestion and the resultant elevation in venous pressures seen in the upper body.
 A careful physical examination is often sufficient to rule out a cardiogenic origin of the patient’s symptoms.
 The most common presenting symptoms of SVC syndrome are face/neck swelling, distended neck veins, cough, dyspnea, orthopnea, upper extremity swelling, distended chest vein collaterals, and conjunctival suffusion.
 Other less common symptoms of SVC syndrome include stridor, hoarseness, dysphagia, pleural effusion, head plethora, headache, nausea, lightheadedness, syncope, change in vision, altered mental status, upper body edema, cyanosis, papilledema, stupor, and coma.
 Some rare but serious clinical consequences reported in SVC syndrome include cerebral edema and upper respiratory compromise secondary to edema of the larynx and pharynx.

 Evaluation